glotzerlab/signac-docs/docs/source/tutorial.rst

     ``project`` and ``job`` will be set to :py:func:`~signac.get_project()` and :py:func:`~signac.get_job()` respectively.

-Iterating through all jobs within the data space is then as easy as:
+We can then iterate through all jobs in the project:

 .. code-block:: pycon